Thought Graph Traversal for Test-time Scaling in Chest X-ray VLLMs: Related work

-\textbf{Prompt engineering and test time scaling.} Prompt engineering usually integrates human-like problem-solving knowledge~\cite{muennighoff2025s1}.
+\textbf{Prompt engineering and test-time scaling.} Prompt engineering usually integrates human-like problem-solving knowledge~\cite{muennighoff2025s1}.
 For example, few-shot prompting \cite{brown2020language} allows language models (LMs) to generate responses by providing them with explicit examples.
 The chain-of-thought (CoT) method \cite{wei2022chain}, along with its variants such as zero-shot CoT \cite{kojima2022large}, graph-of-thought (GoT) \cite{liu2024towards,hu2024prompting}, and tree-of-thought (ToT) \cite{yao2023tree}, intricately designs prompts to emulate various types of human-like reasoning processes.
 Some other works like Gou \etal \cite{gou2024critic} manually craft prompts that encourage LLMs to engage in critical thinking and verification processes before delivering the final answer.
-Recent works begin to use prompt engineering for achieving test time scaling~\cite{muennighoff2025s1}.
+Recent works begin to use prompt engineering for achieving test-time scaling~\cite{muennighoff2025s1}.
 However, they focus on general methods without a design for a domain-specific area like medical report generation.
-We, for the first time, design a test time scaling (\ie, TGT) framework for radiology VLLM.
+We, for the first time, design a test-time scaling (\ie, TGT) framework for chest X-ray VLLM.